J-Siu/johnsiu.com/content/blog/macos-cannot-connect-samba.md

 They all refused to connect.

 ### CIFS:// vs SMB://

+> Following is solution for pre-2020 MacOS and samba setup.
+Newer samba ( > 4.15.x) may not work with connection using `cifs://` from Finder `Connect to Server` dialog.

 I did a lot of searches but they either are old (>1yr) issues or doesn't apply in my situation.